XDGFX/rotaprint/README.md

 |G0 A#  |Direct control of batch axis (A)|
 |G0 B#  |Direct control of colour axis (B)|

-Sample GCODE files have been provided under the `sample_files` folder, specifically `sample.gcode` is the TDCA logo in GCODE printed in colour A, and `sample_colour.gcode` is the same image with added colour changing.
+Sample GCODE files have been provided under the `sample_files` folder, specifically `sample.gcode` is a logo in GCODE printed in colour A, and `sample_colour.gcode` is the same image with added colour changing.
 The original vector artwork is `sample.svg`, which is at 1:1 print scale.

 ### Machine Controls